windwill/LDI_DL/README.md

 input: Files containing model assumptions

 # Run Setting
-test.ipynb have comments that explains the inputs and run parameters that can be revised according to users' preference.
+To DO TASK: File "test.ipynb" have comments about the inputs and run parameters that can be revised according to users' preference.

 # Run Program
 1. To run model, open the notebook with Jupyter Notebook and conduct the run.